Chinese Americans: Depression and suicide

 In 2008, researchers Georg Hsu and Yu Mui Wan published a paper citing severe stigma of mental illness in the Chinese American community as a barrier to diagnosis and treatment.
 In a 1998 study of 29 diagnosed depressive Chinese American immigrants, more than half of respondents avoided labeling their symptoms as depression.
-While patients were able to accurately identify and report depressive symptoms such as "irritability" and "rumination," patients were more likely to attribute their depression to somatic and physical symptoms than as a psychological state.
+While patients accurately identified and reported depressive symptoms such as "irritability" and "rumination", patients were more likely to attribute their depression to somatic and physical symptoms than as a psychological state.

 Among Asian-American youth in 1980, suicide accounted for 20.8% of Chinese American female deaths.
 Among males, it constituted 15.1% of deaths.
-The study also reported that suicide rates among Chinese American elderly were higher than that of the national suicide rate for African-American, Hispanic, and Native-American.
+The study also reported that suicide rates among Chinese American elderly were higher than that of the national suicide rate for African-American, Hispanic, and Native-American people.

-A study published in the Journal of Aging and Health, stated that 18% to 29.4% of older Chinese adults in North America had at least a mild level of depression which was higher than other ethnic groups.
+A study published in the Journal of Aging and Health stated that 18% to 29.4% of older Chinese adults in North America had at least a mild level of depression which was higher than other ethnic groups.
 Further, the study reported that these depressive symptoms among older Chinese adults "tend to remain untreated."

-Modern immigration

-Economic growth in the People's Republic of China has given mainland Chinese more opportunities to emigrate.
-A 2011 survey showed that 60% of Chinese millionaires were planning to emigrate, with 40% of Chinese millionaires selecting the United States as the top destination for immigration.
-The EB-5 Investment Visa allows many Chinese to seek U.S. citizenship.
-It has a yearly quota of around 10,000 applicants or families, and recent reports show that 75% of applicants for this visa in 2011 were Chinese.
-Under this program, applicants, together with their spouses and unmarried children under 21 years old will be eligible to apply for U.S. permanent residency as a group.
-Because the EB-5 program allows applicants to apply as a family, it has been reported to be a significant method for Chinese students to obtain authorization to work in the United States.
-Chinese multimillionaires benefited most from the EB-5 Immigrant Investor Program in the U.S. now, as long as one has at least US$500,000 to invest in projects listed by United States Citizenship and Immigration Services (USCIS), where it is possible to get an EB-5 green card that comes with permanent U.S. residency rights, but only in states specified by the pilot project.
-The H-1B visa is also becoming one of the main immigration pathways for the Chinese with 9% of the approved petitions in 2016.